 Flynn, who played key roles in Trump’s campaign and is a retired Army lieutenant general, has been under scrutiny in the various investigations relating to Russia’s attempts to influence the 2016 election, including special counsel Robert Mueller’s investigation.
 Flynn tweeted out the news about the legal defense fund first thing Monday.

-"The costs of legal representation associated with responding to the multiple investigations that have arisen in the wake of the 2016 election place a great burden on Mike and his family,"
+“The costs of legal representation associated with responding to the multiple investigations that have arisen in the wake of the 2016 election place a great burden on Mike and his family,” the website reads.
+“They are deeply grateful for considering a donation to help pay expenses relating to his legal representation.”

-Flynn's personal business dealings and his actions during the Trump transition have been an enormous source of coverage.
-There have been questions about
+Flynn’s personal business dealings and his actions during the Trump transition have been an enormous source of coverage.
+There have been questions about foreign payments to Flynn, as well as other Flynn meetings with foreign officials.

 In addition to Robert Kelner, the Covington partner who has been Flynn’s lead counsel throughout the investigations, the primary attorneys representing Flynn include partner Stephen P. Anthony and counsel Brian D. Smith.
 Anthony is a white-collar criminal trial lawyer who previously worked in the Justice Department’s Public Integrity Section.
 Smith, a former lawyer in the Clinton White House counsel’s office, currently advises clients on investigations — including matters involving the Foreign Agents Registration Act.
 The three of them have signed various congressional correspondence, the source told BuzzFeed News.